Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### The Business Problem

-A global FMCG manufacturer running thousands of trade promotions annually across Europe and Asia had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
+A global FMCG manufacturer running thousands of trade promotions annually across markets in Europe and Asia had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
 Planning was driven by intuition and historical precedent.

 The consequences were measurable: